khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/SessionLogging/_getEntriesInSession

-**Description:** Returns the list of image entry IDs for a given session.
+**Description:** Retrieves all image IDs associated with a specific session.

 **Requirements:**
-- (Implicit: session ID must be provided)
+- A valid `session` ID must be provided.

 **Effects:**
-- Returns the list of image entry IDs for a given session.
+- Returns a list of objects, each containing an image ID from the session.

 **Request Body:**
 ```json